EishaTab/readme-format/README.md

 ## Features

 - User Account Dashboard with personal information and activity overview
-- Ride history with options to view, edit, duplicate, rebook, or create return rides
+- Ride history with options to view, edit, copy, rebook, or create return rides
 - Payment method management including storing, updating, and reusing saved cards
 - Passenger management with the ability to save, edit, and reuse passenger profiles
 - Airport ride support with inside pickup and curbside pickup